matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 drift_dataframe = simulator.drift_for_time(timestamps)
 ```

-- Super-impose the acquired images using interpolation to correct for the drift
+- Super-impose the acquired images to correct for the drift
+  - HyperSpy provides a function `signal.align2D()` to do this on a stack (see [here](https://hyperspy.org/hyperspy-doc/current/reference/api.signals/Signal2D.html#hyperspy.api.signals.Signal2D.align2D)).
 - Display the summed image stack

 ### 3 - Live drift correction